“Under Pressure is a gospel of the slow-parenting movement.”

 How did we reach this point?

 We got here because a number of trends have converged at the same time to produce a cultural perfect storm.
-The rise of globalization has brought more competition and uncertainty to the workplace – which makes us more anxious about equipping our kids for adult life.
+The rise of globalisation has brought more competition and uncertainty to the workplace – which makes us more anxious about equipping our kids for adult life.
 The consumer culture has reached a kind of apotheosis in recent years and the net effect is to create a culture of soaring expectations: we now want perfect teeth, perfect hair, a perfect body, perfect vacations, a perfect home – and perfect children to round off the portrait.
 As parents we feel immense pressure to give our children the best of everything and make them the best at everything – to give them a “perfect” childhood.

 Demographics have also changed in ways never seen before in history.
 Smaller families mean we have more time and money to lavish on each child.
 Parents are more anxious because small families give them less experience of parenting and put their genetic eggs in fewer baskets.
 Women are having babies much older than ever before, and that can add another layer of worry.
 If your first pregnancy comes at 38 or 39, then you may well have spent long years fretting over and planning for the child.
 And if something goes wrong you may not be able to have another one to make up for it.
 So there is a built-in anxiety from the start.